NLnetLabs/rpki-doc/source/routinator/manual-page.rst

 Exit Status
 -----------
 Upon success,  the exit status 0 is returned.
 If any fatal error happens, the exit status will be 1.
-Some commands provide a :option:`-complete` option which will cause the exit status to be 2 if any of the rsync commands to update the repository fail.
+Some commands provide a :option:`--complete` option which will cause the exit status to be 2 if any of the rsync commands to update the repository fail.